The noise barrier and the large signal bias of the Lasso and other convex estimators: Compatibility conditions are necessary for fast prediction rates

 Several conditions have been proposed to provide sufficient assumptions for fast prediction rates: the Restricted Isometry property \cite{candes2005decoding,candes2007dantzig,candes2008restricted}, the Sparse Riesz condition \cite{zhang2008sparsitybias}, the Restricted Eigenvalue condition\cite{bickel2009simultaneous}, the Compatibility condition \cite{buhlmann2011statistics}, the Strong Restricted Convexity condition \cite{negahban2012unified} and the Compatibility Factor \cite{belloni2014pivotal,dalalyan2017prediction}, to name a few.
 The two theorems above are of a different nature.
 They show that for \emph{any} design matrix $\X$, the Lasso may achieve fast prediction rates only if $\phi(1,T)$ is bounded away from 0.
 Hence, the compatibility condition with constant $c_0=1$, i.e., the fact that $\phi(1,T)$ is bounded from 0, is necessary to obtain fast prediction rates over the support $T$.

 If the diagonal elements of $\frac 1 n \X^\top\X$ are no larger than 1, i.e.,

 which corresponds to column normalization, then the compatibility constant $\phi(1,T)$ is less than 1.
 To see this, consider a random vector in $\{-1,1\}^p$ with iid Rademacher coordinates and let $Z$ be the restriction of this random vector to the support $T$ so that $\|Z\|_1 = |T|$.
-Then by independence of the coordinates,

-This proves that the compatibility constant $\phi(c,T)$ is less than 1 for any $c>0$, provided that the columns are normalized as in \eqref{normalization}.
+Then by independence of the coordinates, $\E_Z\left[ \frac{|T|\|\X Z\|^2}{\sqrt n \|Z\|_1} \right]\le 1.$ This proves that the compatibility constant $\phi(c,T)$ is less than 1 for any $c>0$, provided that the columns are normalized as in \eqref{normalization}.
 For orthogonal designs or equivalently the Gaussian sequence model, we have $\phi(1,T)=1$.
 As one moves away from orthogonal design, the compatibility constant $\phi(1,T)$ decreases away from 1 and the lower bound \eqref{lower-compatibility} becomes larger.
 This shows that the performance of the Lasso is worse than that of soft-thesholding in the sequence model, which is of order $\lambda\sqrt{|T|}$.
 So there is always a price to pay for correlations in non-orthogonal design matrices compared to orthogonal designs.

 Lower bounds similar to \eqref{lower-compatibility} exist in the literature \cite{bickel2009simultaneous,lounici2011oracle,belloni2013least}, although these results do not yield the same conclusions as the above theorems.
 Namely, \cite[(B.3)]{bickel2009simultaneous}, \cite[Theorem 7.1]{lounici2011oracle} and \cite[(A.1)]{belloni2013least} state that the lower bound